Frequently Asked Questions

 How large are your boats?

 We have a number of different sized catamarans.
 Most are double-decker and can transport more than 100 passengers comfortably.
 We also have a smaller single-story catamaran.
 Each boat has a captain and mate, is equipped with life vests and is fully licensed and inspected.
-The ride is approximately 20-minutes and you never lose sight of land or venture far out to sea.
+The ride is approximately 30-minutes and you never lose sight of land or venture far out to sea.
 Sit back, relax and enjoy as we cruise through Nassau’s historic harbour, past Paradise Island and over to Blue Lagoon Island.
 The boat ride is very picturesque and worth the trip!

 How do I get from the cruise ship to the island?

 IMPORTANT: If you have purchased the Close Dolphin Encounter, Sea Lion Encounter or the Dolphin Swim directly with your cruise ship (either online or on board the ship), you are asked to meet our representative at the gangway at the time specified on the ticket that will be distributed to you on board the ship.
-This would allow for a direct transfer from the cruise ship pier to our facility.
-If you have booked your program directly with Dolphin Encounters Ltd., or a travel or tour agency, you are required to check in at the Paradise Island Ferry Terminal at the time specified for your booking.
+This allows for a direct transfer from the cruise ship pier to our facility.

 *** If you are visiting Dolphin Encounters Ltd. as a part of your cruise vacation, please remember to bring along a towel and cash/credit cards (Visa or MasterCard only.
 Blue Lagoon Island does NOT accept American Express) for any purchases that you may require while at our facility.
 As an independent operator, we do not accept cruise or hotel cards.